KILTprotocol/docs/concepts/01_what_is_kilt.md

 * Managing user identities in the form of [decentralized identifiers (DIDs)](https://w3c-ccg.github.io/did-spec/), with the support of the KILT blockchain
 * Obtaining digital [verifiable credentials](./10_glossary.md#verifiable-credentials) for user-specified claims
-* Supporting revocation of verifiable credentials by their Attesters
+* Supporting revocation of verifiable credentials by their Issuers
 * Presenting and verifying verifiable credentials in a privacy-preserving and user-controlled way